Introduction

 that contain either the framework library (the framework's compiled dynamic library, or a file describing it) plus its associated header files, or the full source code for that library (such a file layout is OS-agnostic, yet when they are viewed on a Mac, those directories look like a regular file and you need to "show package contents" to browse inside them).

-The "add framework" button lets you use a framework that isn't already included in your Unity-generated Xcode project, just as you would include it in your project with Xcode.
-If it's not one of the stock iOS frameworks, you need to have this framework somewhere on your PC.
+If it's not one of the stock Apple frameworks, you need to have this framework somewhere on your PC.
 Each third-party framework supplier provides instructions on how to use them and a download link (sometimes labelled "SDK").

 directory that you want to include, and validate with OK.
 The builder will set up for you the extra compiler and linker flags to use at build time to include the framework you selected.